-Formal submissions are made on legislation before parliament.
+Formal submissions are made on legislation before Parliament.
 These are usually written, but wherever possible they are supplemented by an oral presentation to the relevant parliamentary committee.

 Written responses are made to policy documents such as Green Papers and White Papers, reports of the Law Commission and the like.

-Informal contact with members of parliament, cabinet ministers and senior civil servants is an important and fruitful part of the work.
+Informal contact with Members of Parliament, cabinet ministers and senior civil servants is an important and fruitful part of the work.
 It is often the case that more can be achieved over a lunch or dinner, where conversation is frank and off the record, than by making a formal submission.

 Attendance at parliament, on notable occasions such as the annual opening and the budget speech, and at everyday committee meetings or question time, is a way of showing the interest and involvement of the Church, and of interacting with the parliamentary process.

-Research is conducted at the request of church leadership and includes analysis of the likely effects of a law, summaries of government policy or tracking a piece of policy or legislation through its developmental stages.
+Research is conducted at the request of church leadership and includes analysis of the likely effects of a law, summaries of government policy, or tracking a piece of policy or legislation through its developmental stages.